 There are myriad ways to experiment with life.
 Moving away from the known or familiar is one way to keep things interesting.
 Finding enriching friendships is another.

 In the late 1980’s, a new job opportunity nudged our family geographically away from the comfort zone in middle America.
 Our two children were young and adaptable.
 As the decision-making adults we took a chance–letting go of two jobs, two cars, a house in the ‘burbs of Denver, Colorado.
 Just for a couple of years.
 We moved to Southeast Asia.

 From the beginning, everything we saw, smelled, ate, drank, or experienced in those first years in Singapore laid the foundation for what followed over the next three decades.
 We moved to four other countries.
-Singapore was the catalyst to keep experimenting.
+Singapore was the catalyst to keep the experiment going.

 Actually, it was easier than we imagined.
-Because of the people we met, the friends we made–living a little off balance and learning to experiment became the new norm.
-The first important overseas experience happened after I met my friend, Jan.
+Because of the people we met, the friends we made–living a little off balance, in the unknown, became our new norm.
+The first important overseas experience happened when I met my friend, Jan.

-Jan was an operating room nurse–we had that in common–who left her job to follow a husband to work in Germany and then Singapore.
+Jan was an operating room nurse–we had that in common–who left her job to follow a husband who worked in Germany and then Singapore.
 We both missed the camaraderie of our co-workers and the hospital environment.
 Here we were, in a foreign country, unable to work professionally.
 It was time to find something else to do.

 There was a refugee camp located in a former British barracks on Hawkins Road in the Sembawang area of Singapore.
 It was established after the fall of Saigon in 1975 for Vietnamese “Boat People”.
 Because Singapore did not accept refugees, this camp was a transit stop before deportation to countries accepting them.
 Volunteer nurses were needed.
 Jan signed us up.